I use systemd-timesyncd

 1. Check the state of timedatectl

-Therefore type the comand timedatectl to the shell.
+Therefore type the comand timedatectl

 The output should look something like this: